 Individual library instruction is available on a walk-in basis whenever a librarian is available, or you may schedule a session ahead of time by emailing firstname.lastname@example.org or calling 901.272.5131.

-Faculty may schedule a library instruction session for any class.
+Faculty are encouraged to schedule one or more library instruction session for any class.
 Instructional sessions are most beneficial when scheduled in conjunction with research assignments.
 Sessions can be customized based on subject, resources, or correlating assignment, and may cover as much or as little as you would like.
-We are happy to spend 15 minutes, or 1 hour 15 min with your class.

 Working one on one with faculty to enlighten them about our databases, periodicals, image collections, and other resources.